Sending a special grazie to local law enforcement

 |0

-This work, Sending a special grazie to local law enforcement [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sending a special grazie to local law enforcement, by A1C Thomas Keisler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT